kosl/ihipp-examples/docs/week5.md

 The profiling results of the first version (with one kernel) of the GPU Riemann sum codes give you the idea of what should be avoided in GPU programming: time consuming memory transfers from host (CPU) to device (GPU) and vice versa.
 The transfer of the array of trapezium medians to the host took 5 seconds, more than half of the total execution time of the code!
 This is hardly a surprise since an array of 1 billion double precision float elements occupies more than 8 GB in host or device memory.
 It should be noted that the manipulation of such big arrays is not a good approach in GPU programming: first the GPU global memory is limited and second access to this memory even by the GPU itself is quite slow.
 We use such a big array just for demonstration purposes.

-But how can we get rid off the bottlenecks of memory transfer and sum calculation on the host?
+But how can we get rid of the bottlenecks of memory transfer and sum calculation on the host?
 A hint to a solution was already given in the OpenMP codes: sum reduction.
 While parallel reductions in OpenMP are quite easily achieved this is not the case in CUDA or OpenCL, since they have to be done in a programmatic manner.
 One approach or a variant of sum reduction is shown on the picture below (source: nvidia.com).

 ![](images/sum_reduction.png?raw=true)